smstuebe/smstuebe.github.io/_posts/2017-02-12-mvvmcross-calligraphy.markdown

 <h2 class="section-heading">Problem</h2>

 MvvmCross and Calligraphy are using the same approach for two different things.
-MvvmCross uses a custom LayoutInflator to provide xml based data binding and Calligraphy uses a custom LayoutInflator that sets the font to TextViews at inflation time.
-And if you use MvvmCross, the MvvmCross inflator wins.
+MvvmCross uses a custom LayoutInflater to provide xml based data binding and Calligraphy uses a custom LayoutInflater that sets the font to TextViews at inflation time.
+And if you use MvvmCross, the MvvmCross inflater wins.

 <h2 class="section-heading">Why not use Calligraphy Xamarin?</h2>